 Once you are given power of attorney is it good until the death of the person?

 Depends on how the Power of Attorney is written.
 You should read it to understand how carry out you duties.
 In my case, it is to be used to pay bills only while I am incapacitated and not for anything else.
-It also contains a clause that the person who has the power of attorney cannot use any of my personal funds for their own use.
-There will be penalties if they do so.

 Be very careful to know what kind of POA it is.
 I signed one called 'Durable Power Of Attorney' during my marriage when we were posted out of the country (to a war zone) so that my then husband could handle repatriating my body and effects should something happen.